chrahunt/quicken/README.md

 That's it!
 The first time `main()` is invoked a server will be created and stay up even after the process finishes.
 When another process starts up it will request the server to execute `cli` instead of reloading all modules (and dependencies) from disk.
+This relies on the speed of `fork` being lower than the startup time of a typical cli application.

 If `python -c ''` takes 10ms, this module takes around 40ms.
-That's how fast your command-line apps can start every time (after the first 😉).
+That's how fast your command-line apps can start every time after the server is up.

 # Why